 It is a complex challenge.
 For further insights and advice from a legal perspective contact Adams Law

-DOING BUSINESS IN THE UK
+BREXIT – DOING BUSINESS IN THE UK

-- EMPLOYMENT LAW It will be open to the UK to change their employment laws in relation to matters such as maternity leave, the transfer of undertakings, working times, zero hour contracts and other important contractual issues.
+- EMPLOYMENT LAW It will be open to the UK to change their employment laws in relation to matters such as maternity leave, the transfer of undertakings and working times and other important contractual issues.